-- 1) Go to Davis Urgent Care or the closest medical treatment facility if medical treatment is needed. - 2) Complete Employee's First Report Parts 1 & 2, and employee submits claim. - 3) Supervisor is notified of a new claim in the system pending review. - 4) Supervisor completes their investigation/statement sections and saves form. - 4) Your Supervisor, Administrators and/or Group Members will complete rest of form.
+- 1) Go to Sutter Urgent Care (weekdays & weekends) Davis Urgent Care (weekends) or the closest medical treatment facility if medical treatment is needed.
+Sutter Urgent Care Authorization Form - 2) Complete Employee's First Report Parts 1 & 2, and employee submits claim. - 3) Supervisor is notified of a new claim in the system pending review. - 4) Supervisor completes their investigation/statement sections and saves form. - 4) Your Supervisor, Administrators and/or Group Members will complete rest of form.